 - Overlapping Branches – If two branches are growing right over the top of each other such that they’re almost touching, cut the larger one back.

-- Straight Up – Remove any wood that growing straight up.
+- Straight Up – Remove any wood that is growing straight up.
 The little shoots that grow from old pruning cuts or along the main part of a large branch are called “water spouts.”
 These unproductive branches don’t have flower buds – they just block light and they need to go!

 - Shape & Balance – Stand back from the tree.
-Think about it’s general shape and how you’d like it to be.
+Think about its general shape and how you’d like it to be.
 Is there one particular branch that is dominating one side of the tree?
 Do a heading cut and cut it back to a place where it could branch out into two branches instead.
-If you see a branch crowding another branch and trouble coming in the future, cut it back to a bud that will redirect the growth into a better direction.
+If you see a branch crowding another branch and trouble coming in the future, cut it back to a bud that will redirect the growth in a better direction.